 Farm Table Dinners

-About our farm-to-table dinner series
+About our Farm Table Dinner series

-Among our guest chefs this year: familiar favorites as well as a few new friends who will join us in the barn for the first time.
+Among our featured chefs this year: familiar favorites as well as a few new friends who will join us in the barn for the first time.
 Each chef is eager to create a special one-night-only menu that includes our own grass-fed lamb, sheep’s milk cheeses and yogurt, and locally grown and produced fare that celebrates the very best of our local food culture.

 Chef Ted Habiger, Room 39–Midtown

-Saturday, May 18 Sold out!
+Saturday, May 16th

 Chef Alex Pope, The Local Pig

-Sunday, June 16 Sold out!
+Sunday, June 28th

-Sunday, August 4 Sold out!
+Sunday, August 9th

 Chef Martin Heuser, Affäre

-Chef Patrick Ryan, Port Fonda
+Chef David Ford, Port Fonda

-Saturday, October 5 Sold out!
+Saturday, October 3rd

-Chef Ken Baker, Pachamamas
+Chef Ken Baker

 Every Farm Table Dinner is a one-of-a-kind dining experience.